Job interview: how to read a recruiter's body language

 Anyone can pretty much instinctively sense if an interview is going well.
 But if in doubt, here are some keys to confirm this good impression:

 If they touch their forehead area, they are thinking.
-This means not only that they are really interested in what you are saying, but also that they are taking it all in or even projecting ahead?
+This means not only that they are really interested in what you are saying, but also that they are taking it all in or even projecting ahead.

-Moving their eyebrows is always a positive sign, because the eyebrow area symbolises connection.
+Moving their eyebrows is always a positive sign, because the eyebrow area symbolizes connection.
 It means that they are open to the encounter.
 This is why people who don’t show any response often seem less friendly.

 If they smile in reaction to what you’re saying, bingo!
 It’s almost always a sign of satisfaction or encouragement.
 To detect a genuine smile, remember that it takes in the whole face, especially the eyes, not just the mouth.
 When someone is really smiling, you can see and hear it in their voice.
 So don’t see masks as an obstacle to communication, but rather as a way to tell real smiles from fake ones.